Eat healthier. Exercise more. Get organized.

 That may seem simple, but many of us are afraid to be straightforward about our ambitions at work.
 Whether or not you can be transparent now about your MBA aspirations, let your manager in on your long-term goals.
 Tell them what skills you hope to master.
 If there is an experience at work you want to have, ask for it.

 Many managers will be more than happy to find projects to help you close existing gaps or develop new expertise.

 2) Take on extra work.

 In an ideal world, you would work just on your dream projects, but we know that is not possible.
 By identifying your own additional projects, you will get more chances to build the skills you desire.
-There is no better time of year to put in longer hours than during these cold, dark, snowy months (for those in winter climates) or temperate days (for those lucky enough to live in California or a warm climate).
+With Omicron continuing to wreak havoc on your social life and travel plans, there is no better time to put in longer hours.
+Plus, with many companies short staffed right now, your extra efforts will be appreciated!

 3) Get involved at the office.